rackerlabs/design-system/_component_design/selection-bucket.md

 A selection bucket contains the following elements:

 - **Container (required)**: The container holds the selection pills and if applicable, the scrollbar.
+Uncollapsed Current Selection

+This area is for use when a user needs to verify their current selection and quickly make edits to it.

+- When uncollapsed shows user the items that have been currently selected from within the table.
+- The current selection area is collapsed on default.

 - **Pill (required)**: When the user makes a selection in the table, a pill appears in the selection bucket.
 The user can deselect the value by removing the pill.
+- **Expand / Collapse (optional)**: xxxx.
 - **Scroll bar (optional)**: Add a scrollbar when the user can select more values than there is space to display the pills.
+- **Number selected (optional)**: ???
+- **Select / Deselect All (optional)**: ??

 {% endcolumn %}